kengonakajima/CCDK/mcs/Doc/MCS_README_en.md

                         The maximum number of queued rendering frames requested before the game starts to block.
 ```
+For more information about the services file see ["Services file" section below](#ServicesFile).

 The following example starts a game instance for the `ssw_debug` startup configuration in the SSW
 project.
 The game instance will be executed with user `aeris`, game port 55000 and video port 60000.
 ```